 The Best Time to Seek Treatment is Now

 There is no time like the present to overcome your demons and begin healing the damage that your addictive behaviors have inflicted on your mind, body and soul.
 Being able to identify the negative decision patterns and symptoms of addiction is essential to defeating the disease and achieving long-term health and happiness.

 With the right treatment program, you will receive medically safe and clinically sound treatment and avoid setbacks in your recovery.
 At Ranch Creek Recovery, our team can help you construct a plan that will address your symptoms and achieve a lifetime of success and sobriety.

 Renowned, Holistic Drug and Alcohol Addiction Treatment at Ranch Creek Recovery

 The time is now and we’re here to help.

-As a luxury, non-12-step rehab in California, Ranch Creek Recovery’s alternative approach to addiction rehab goes beyond the traditional, widely used 12-Step program.
+As a leading non-12-step rehab center in California, Ranch Creek Recovery’s alternative approach to addiction rehab goes beyond the traditional, widely used 12-Step program.
 Instead, we focus on tailor-fitting each recovery program – whether 30, 60, or 90-day – to address every patient’s unique needs.

 With a more intimate recovery experience, a higher level of care, a serene environment, individual recovery plans and a holistic approach, you will receive everything needed to achieve sobriety and prepare for a thriving, sober life.